andymikulski/andymikulski.github.io/dev/_posts/2018-2-12-raycasting.md

 This demonstrates a few of the concepts listed above: ray casting, ray layering, identifying (and remembering) obstacles within the player's field of view.
 Play around with the settings in the control panel to get a sense of how the rays interact.

 <iframe src="/assets/raycasting"></iframe>
-<label>WASD or Arrow Keys to move, mouse to aim</label>
+<label>WASD or Arrow Keys to move, mouse to aim.
+Fiddle with the settings in the top right to see how the light changes!</label>

----

-Thank you for taking the time to read this!
-If you have any questions, comments, or suggestions, please shoot me an [email](mailto:andy.mikulski+dev@gmail.com).